I spent three nights in Osaka at the end of September and beginning of October, and took a couple of day trips from the city.

 Even though I didn’t try fugu, I helped myself to other Osakan specialties.
 Okonomiyaki is a savory pancake filled with meat, lettuce, and egg.
 I visited Fukutaro, where guests could watch chefs prepare the pancakes on a cooktop.
 I ordered pork okonomiyaki, which was drizzled with mayo and a sweet soy-based sauce.

 I enjoyed the first half of the okonomiyaki but struggled to finish the second half.
-I should have gone to the restaurant at another time since I wasn’t hungry when I arrived.
+This was my fault: I wasn’t hungry when I arrived, and I should have gone to the restaurant when I had more of an appetite.
 I was glad I tried okonomiyaki, but it was far from my favorite dish in Japan.

 In contrast, I loved takoyaki, or battered octopus balls.
 I had breakfast at Takoyaki Wanaka, where they coated the takoyaki in mayo and bonito flakes.
 The takoyaki were crispy on the outside and gooey inside.
 The octopus in the center of each ball was chewy but not rubbery.